A cooperative effort of the City of Fort Collins and Colorado State University!

 Guide to Living Off Campus

 This handbook has been created to help you make a successful transition in your move from the residence halls to the neighborhoods of Fort Collins.
 By reading through these pages, you will gain a clear understanding of city codes and ordinances unique to Fort Collins.
 Additionally, you will be provided with tips on leases, parties, and healthy room-mating.
-Living Off Campus Handbook (PDF 5.4MB)
+Living Off Campus Handbook (5.6MB)

 Community Welcome